pushparajanroshini/nemobot/README.md

 ## Try out our code!
 - Please create and input your own OpenAI API key into settings, upload the respective code files in the sub folders  and start the playground!
-- Sample API Key which you can use to test the platform out : sk7IAKCkdHLPxbKcNzoqZIT3BlbkFJOtfPCSWNtLhFQS3OllsR
 - Do download the codes(raw file) in the other repositories and upload them in the Nemobot platform to play along with the chatbot